mohsenoid/Android-Interview-Questions/README.md

 ## General questions
 1. #### What were your last 3 applications? which was the best? and why?

+2. #### What is your favourite programming language? - and why?

+3. #### How would you describe the software lifecycle at your most recent position?
+What did you enjoy the most?
+What would have you liked to change?

-2. #### What was the most challenging thing you have done in an application?
+4. #### What was the most challenging thing you have done in an application?

-3. #### Which websites and blogs you use as Android references?
+5. #### Which websites and blogs you use as Android references?
    * [developer.android](https://developer.android.com/)
    * [StackOverflow](https://stackoverflow.com/questions/tagged/android)
    * [Medium.com](https://medium.com/)